turbobytes/dnsperfbench/README.md

 You should probably use 1.1.1.1 as your default resolver
 ```

-and from another ISP at same location
+... and the Summary of running dnsperfbench at the same location but from another ISP:

 ```
 ========== Summary ===========